Skip to main content

 You're a B2B company with specific case study quotes, you want to curate exactly which quotes appear (and from which named executives), or you're displaying non-Google feedback like LinkedIn recommendations or internal NPS quotes.

-The Best Approach: Use Both
+What's the Best Approach: Use Both?

 The highest-converting websites use both.
 Put a Google review widget on your homepage, services page, and contact page for verified social proof.
 Add curated testimonials to specific landing pages where you want to highlight particular customer stories or industry-specific feedback.
 This combination gives you both the trust of verified reviews and the narrative control of hand-picked testimonials.